justinkpeter/justinkpeter/README.md

 # Justin Peter
-**`Digital Craftsman (Developer/Designer/Creator)`**
+**`Developer/Designer/Creator`**

 I'm a full-stack developer who loves creating experiences, one line of code at a time.
-Most of my background and experience comprises of Full-Stack work, but my heart and soul lies on the *~~back~~* front-end.
+Most of my background and experience comprises of Full-Stack work, but my heart and soul lies on the front-end.

 All coding projects are built from the ~~*waist*~~ ground up.
 From the planning and designing, all the way to solving real-life problems, I take pride in working a good challenge.